Spanish Language Immersion Program

 Is an immersion program only appropriate for really high performing students?

 Research shows that immersion education can be effective for a wide variety of learners, including academically/intellectually gifted students, non-native English speakers, students with many special education needs and socio-economic challenges.

 How does the admissions and application process work?

 Parents of new kindergarten children will go through the standard kindergarten registration process at their school and complete the SPLASH!
 Program application.
 Applications may also be obtained by clicking “SPLASH!
-Application” on the left-side navigation menu.
-Students will be selected by lottery from all applications received by 2019-20 dates TBD.
+Application” at the bottom of this page.
+Students will be selected by lottery from all applications received by due date.
 If a student is not selected, he/she will be placed on the waiting list.
-For applications received after 2019-20 dates TBD, students will be placed on the waiting list in the order received.
+For applications received after due date, students will be placed on the waiting list in the order received.
 If applying for more than one child, please complete a separate application for each child.
 After the close of the enrollment period, schools will continue to accept applications.
 If there is not space available, the prospective student will be put on the waiting list.

 Where do I turn in my application?

 What if my child doesn’t respond well or doesn’t like it?

 Like any kindergarten child, your child will be tired at the end of the school day.
 It’s tough work to play hard and stick to all those school rules.
 It’s even more exhausting when you are processing a new language.
 So don’t be surprised if your child is tired and cranky after school.
 If you are worried your child is not enjoying school or thriving in the immersion environment, talk to your teacher and principal.
 Most kids respond well to joining an immersion program - they are made to feel secure right from the start and, after a few days, they do not focus on the fact that the teacher is not speaking English.
 Parents should give it at least 9 weeks, if not a full semester, to see if the child responds better after just getting through the transition of being in school.